Brandon Jennings: New York Knicks (2016–2017)

 On July 8, 2016, Jennings signed with the New York Knicks.
 He debuted in the Knicks's season opener on October 25, 2016, against the Cleveland Cavaliers.
 In 21 minutes off the bench, he recorded seven points, three rebounds and five assists in a 117–88 loss.
 On December 11, he scored 15 of his season high-tying 19 points in the fourth quarter of the Knicks' 118–112 win over the Los Angeles Lakers.
 On December 31, he set a new season high with 32 points in a 129–122 loss to the Houston Rockets.

 On February 27, 2017, he was waived by the Knicks.
 He had previously requested a trade due to lack of playing time and team success in New York.

 Washington Wizards (2017)

 On March 1, 2017, Jennings signed with the Washington Wizards.
-That year the Wizards won the division for the first time in 38 years, losing to Boston in seven games in the Eastern Conference semi-finals.
+That year the Wizards won the division for the first time in 38 years.

+In Game 3 of the Eastern Conference semi-finals against the Boston Celtics in the 2017 NBA Playoffs, Jennings had a brief scuffle with reserve Terry Rozier that led to both players ejected from the game.
+Jennings and the Wizards would go on to lose to the Celtics in seven games.